KetchuppOfficial/Hash_Table/README.md

 I used **callgrind** to get profiling data and **kcachegrind** to visualize it.
 There are some references to "clock signals" below.
 It means processor clock signals I got information about from the lower line of **kcachegrind** window.
 The performance of the hash table was also measured by the tool **time** that was ran by a bash script [measure.sh](/Optimized/measure.sh).

+Because the task obliges to implement one optimization with Intel<sup>&reg;</sup> Intrinsics, all optimized versions of the program were compiled with **-O1** optimization flag.

 ## Version 0

 There are no optimizations in this version.
 Nevertheless, it differs from [Not_Optimized](Not_Optimized) version of the hash table in some ways.
 All differences are: